 Comerica computes RWA using the standardized approach.
 Under the standardized approach, RWA is generally based on supervisory risk-weightings which vary by counterparty type and asset class.
-Under the Basel III standardized approach, capital is required for credit risk RWA to cover the risk of unexpected losses due to failure of a customer or counterparty to meet its financial obligations in accordance with contractual terms.
-If trading assets and liabilities exceed certain thresholds, an entity is also subject to the market risk provisions of Basel III ("market risk rule") and capital is also required for market risk RWA, to cover the risk of losses due to adverse market movements or from position-specific factors.
+Capital is required for credit RWA to cover the risk of unexpected losses due to failure of a customer or counterparty to meet its financial obligations in accordance with contractual terms.
+If trading assets and liabilities exceed certain thresholds, an entity is also subject to the market risk provisions of Basel III ("market risk rule") and capital is also required for market RWA, to cover the risk of losses due to adverse market movements or from position-specific factors.